Biała Podlaska: Early history

+Late modern period

 After the Third Partition of Poland in 1795, Biała Podlaska temporarily came under the rule of Austrian Habsburgs (Austrian partition of Poland).

-During the Napoleonic Wars, temporarily recovered by Poles in 1809–1815, Biała Podlaska was part of the Polish Duchy of Warsaw after the wars with Austria.
+Following the Austro-Polish War of 1809, temporarily recovered by Poles, Biała Podlaska was part of the Polish Duchy of Warsaw.
 In 1815, the town became part of Congress Poland within the Russian Partition of Poland.
 At the end of the 19th century, Biała Podlaska was a large garrison town of the Imperial Russian Army.
 Near the intersection of Brzeska Street and Aleje Tysiclecia Avenue is a cemetery for soldiers killed during World War I.

 In 1918, following World War I, Poland regained independence and the town was reunited with Poland.
 During the Second Polish Republic in the interwar period, Biała Podlaska was growing fast.
-The town was the seat of the Podlaska Wytwórnia Samolotów (PWS), an important airplane factory.
+The town was the seat of the Podlaska Wytwórnia Samolotów (PWS), an important aircraft factory.

 There was also a garrison of the 34th infantry regiment of the Polish Armed Forces.
 The regiment, formed in 1919, fought successfully in the Polish–Soviet War, and also fought against Germans and Soviets during the invasion of Poland, which started World War II in 1939.
 During the Polish–Soviet War, on 1 August 1920, Russians invaded the city, but were quickly repelled by the Poles, and later on they invaded again, before the town was eventually liberated by the Polish 1st Legions Infantry Division on 17 August 1920.
 The last commander of the regiment, lieutenant colonel Wacław Budrewicz, was taken prisoner of war by the Soviets and murdered by them in the 1940 Katyn massacre, in which also multiple Polish teachers and policemen from the city, and alumni of local schools were murdered.